Do you suffer from any of the following?

 What is the holistic approach?

-- Dr Mann will encourage you to address the underlying cause of your TMPDS, which is often exacerbated by anxiety or tension.
-You will be shown relaxation techniques which you will practice before sleeping, as these have been shown to be beneficial in reducing the painful symptoms of TMPDS.
+- Dr Mann will encourage you to address the underlying cause of your TMD, which is often exacerbated by anxiety or tension.
+You will be shown relaxation techniques which you will practice before sleeping, as these have been shown to be beneficial in reducing the painful symptoms of TMD.

 - Her approach to TMJ therapy is patient centred.
 The main aim is to alleviate pain and restore harmony in the TMJ and surrounding muscles.